 Down the staircase, the party entered a cavern with a river dividing it.
 With the only apparent way forward to cross the river, Jak anxiously revealed that, having spent his entire life within Sharn’s city limits, he didn’t know how to swim.
 Lestok eagerly suggested applying his C.L.I.M.B. gunk to everyone’s shoes to walk across the ceiling instead, but was ignored as Kayde revealed to Jak that his shadow power could turn others intangible as well.
 As shadow swirled around Kayde, he laid a hand on Jak’s shoulder and the shadow ran down his arm and onto his friend, turning Jak intangible.
 Somewhat alarmed, but trusting his friend, Jak quickly ran across the river and returned to his solid form on the other side.
 With one idea rejected, Lestok was undaunted and whipped up a couple of G.N.O.M.E.S. environmental suits to protect the rest of the party from the icy water…which proved very useful when Kayde, feeling cocky, decided to try jumping the river.
 Slipping on a loose rock as he ran forward, Kayde plunged into the water, and as Aruget tried to grab at him, he pulled the hapless hobgoblin in after him.
 Thankfully, they were not swept too far, and both proved to be strong swimmers, emerging safely on the opposite side with Jak.
 Quentin decided to play it safe, summoning a gust of air under his feet, which allowed him to safely cross over the water…and that was when the party realized that they’d left Lestok behind, to his own devices.

 Before he would let anyone pass, however, Aruget blocked the passage himself and delivered a stern lecture: after the series of mishaps at the river, it was clear that the party had to wise up, start working together better, and not be so reckless.
 He made everyone swear to it, particularly focusing on Lestok.
 While Jak promised Aruget that he wouldn’t let Lestok out of his sight, the old gnome cautiously agreed to be careful as long as “no stone is left unturned!”
-Satisfied with everyone’s answers, Arguet moved forward and the rest of the party followed…and that was when they heard a horrible scream echo through the cave, like a person in extreme pain.
+Satisfied with everyone’s answers, Arguet moved forward and the rest of the party followed…and that was when they heard a horrible, tortured scream echo through the cave.
 Already sobered by Aruget’s lecture, chills started to travel up Lestok’s spine…

 Behind the Scenes